Who knows an XML document from a hole in the ground?

 - Bloglines (big surprise…)

-All of the major browsers with feed support are broken in their latest version.
+None of the major browsers with feed support are compliant in their latest version.
 How depressing.

 Here’s a list of known working aggregators: